-7 The Plan further provides that other Non-Debtor Catholic Entities (in addition to Adventus and RCW@), such as religious orders, may make contributions and receive treatment similar to Adventus and RCWC.
-All such parties (including Adventus and RCWC) are referred to as the "Contributing Non-Debtor Catholic Entities."
-Collectively, the Cash, property, and insurance contributions to the Survivors' Trust from all parties are referred to herein as the "Survivors' Trust Assets."
+7 The Plan further provides that other Non-Debtor Catholic Entities (in addition to RCWC), such as religious orders, may make contributions and receive treatment similar to RCWC.
+All such parties (including RCWC) are referred to as the "Contributing Non-Debtor Catholic Entities."
+Collectively, any tangible or intangible assets held by the Survivors' Trust are referred to herein as the "Survivors' TrustAssets."